Addiction Resources for Families and Loved Ones

 • Criminal activity/legal repercussions.

-Helping vs Enabling a Family Member’s Alcoholism or Drug Addiction
+Helping vs. Enabling a Family Member’s Addiction

 Those struggling with substance use stand to benefit greatly from the positive support of family; however, helping an addicted person can be a difficult path to navigate.
 Sometimes, you may feel like you are helping them, but you’re really doing more harm than good—in other words, enabling their addiction.